l-urk/icon307/README.md

 Put the s_foldericon file at C: drive

-And create two new strings, 3, and 4, and have their values point the s_foldericon .
-So it will look like C:\s_foldericon
+And create two new strings, 3, and 4, and have their values point the s_foldericon.dll .
+So it will look like C:\s_foldericon.dll

+or replace with a cusotom icon.ico ... *Will only work on some versions of windows 10 as an icon file*

 Refresh and you're done